 All of the above, however, are simply the tip of the iceberg, especially where entrepreneurship is concerned.

 Ask a typical Athenian and they will probably tell you a plethora of things they hate about their fair city.
 Or as I like to call it, this lovely, ugly town (borrowing the poet Dylan Thomas’ description of his native Swansea).
 But ask them if they would change it for anywhere else and the answer will be a resounding no.

 The reasons.
 That’s the thing.
 Each and every Athenian – or expat for that matter – will have their own individual reasons, aside from the climate, food, and general way of life.
 And that says a lot about Athens in itself.
 The New York Times’ recent piece about Athens sums things up quite nicely.

 But Athens’ status as a great place to live is just part of the city’s appeal.
 It is now being recognized by many as a great place to work.
 It is arguably right now the most attractive startup hub in the East Mediterranean.
-We at Starttech truly believe in it, that’s why our Lean Acceleration Program is set-up here and the reason we are launching a new fund based here.
+We at Starttech truly believe in it, that’s why our Venture Building Program is set-up here and the reason we are launching a new fund based here.

 Greek startups are becoming popular abroad and we often hear phrases like Athens is the new Berlin.
 It is, in many respects, particularly in the field of innovation, startups and entrepreneurship.
 But this label comparing with Germany’s capital city does not really do Athens justice.

 Out of the darkness of the economic crisis, Athens has reinvented itself.
 Athens is in fact, the new…Athens, and Greek startups continue to flourish.